 Details (1) Objectives To effectively communicate the company's performance, plans and strategies to the capital market, as well as, develop a long term relationship of trust with stakeholders, using the discipline in finance, communication and marketing and manage the content and flow of company information/disclosures to the financial markets.
 (2) Principles Provide a consistent and reliable information that would assist investors in their investment decision.
 (3) Modes of Communications Company disclosures, One-on-one meetings, Email, Telephone calls and quarterly joint investors briefing with the SMC Group.
-(4) Investors Relations Officer 53 Serenico "Rey" Peralta, GSMI Investor Relations Contact no. +63 2 6614780 Email - speralta@smg.sanmiguel.com.ph Reyna-Beth D. de Guzman, SMC Investor Relations Contact no. (632) 632-3752Email: rdeguzman@smg.sanmiguel.com.ph
+(4) Investors Relations Officer Juan Carlos "Chito" D. Maningat, GSMI Investor Relations Contact no. +63 2 6899-151 Email - jmaningat@smq.sanmiquel.com.ph Reyna-Beth D. de Guzman, SMC Investor Relations Contact no. (632) 632-3752Email: rdeguzman@smg.sanmiguel.com.ph